marzer/tomlplusplus/README.md

 # Library features

- - Header-only
+- Header-only (optional!)
- - Supports the latest [TOML] release ([v1.0.0]), plus optional support for some [unreleased TOML language features]
+- Supports the latest [TOML] release ([v1.0.0]), plus optional support for some unreleased TOML features
- - C++17 (plus some C++20 features where available, e.g. experimental support for char8_t strings)
+- Passes all tests in the [toml-test](https://github.com/BurntSushi/toml-test) suite
+- Supports serializing to JSON and YAML
 - Proper UTF-8 handling (incl.
 BOM)
+- C++17 (plus some C++20 features where available, e.g. experimental support for char8_t strings)
+- Doesn't require RTTI
 - Works with or without exceptions
- - Doesn't require RTTI
- - Support for serializing to JSON and YAML
- - Tested on Clang (6+), GCC (7+) and MSVC (VS2019, VS2022)
+- Tested on Clang (6+), GCC (7+) and MSVC (VS2019)
 - Tested on x64, x86 and ARM

 <br>